 Tamie Griffith - OWNER & DIRECTOR

 Tamie Griffith is owner of 5678 Dance Studio.
 She has lived in Modesto most of her life.
 She attended Woodrow, Somerset, and Beyer while in school in Modesto.
-She has been married for over 20 years and has 4 boys.
+She has been married for 22 years and has 4 boys.

 Tamie Griffith was 3 years old when she starting dancing.
 She trained in all styles of dance while living in the Bay Area and Modesto.
 When she was younger, she and her sister, Danette would use their summer break to teach neighborhood kids dances and put on a recital in their backyard for friends and family.
 They always knew that one dance they would open a dance studio of their own and that it would be named 5678 Dance Studio.